Thursday, January 30, 2020

 My sons and I listened to this audio version over a few days.

 Mr. Irving incorporates a lot of description of Sleepy Hollow and the countryside and also includes challenging vocabulary.
 Listening to it enables the reader to thoroughly enjoy his writing and the story itself.
-I even followed along with a physical book since I am a visual learner and also love savoring word choice and descriptions.
+I even followed along with a physical book since I am a visual learner and also loved savoring the word choice and descriptions.

 3. The Legend of Sleepy Hollow and other selections from Washington Irving Edited and with an Introduction by Austin McC.
 Fox